hameddavodi/About-Me/README.md

 Also:

 - 🔭 I’m currently working on Optimization of Markov-Switching Forcasts
-- 🌱 I’m currently learning Database design and Clouds.
+- 🌱 I’m currently learning Database design and Cloud Computing.
 - 👯 I’m looking to collaborate on ANYTHING CHALLENGING!
 - 💬 Ask me about ANYTHING!
 - ⚡ Fun fact: